 You get access to the management interface for DNSWatch through the WatchGuard Portal.
 Log in to DNSWatch to monitor and manage your DNSWatch account from any browser.

-For information about how to log in, see Log In to DNSWatch.
+For information about how to log in, go to Log In to DNSWatch.

 When you first log in to DNSWatch, you see the DNSWatch Dashboard.
 This page shows a summary of recent DNS traffic, top domains, top networks, and monthly alerts.
-To return to the DNSWatch Dashboard from any other page, click the DNSWatch logo at the top of the page.
+To return to the DNSWatch Dashboard from any other page, click the DNSWatch logo.
 Some of the dashboard items only appear when that feature is activated.

-The Recent DNS graph shows the number of DNS requests from networks and DNSWatchGO clients for the last 24 hours.
-To see weekly reports of DNS traffic, click View Reports.
-For more information, see View DNSWatch Weekly Reports.
+The Recent DNS graph shows the number of DNS requests from networks and DNSWatchGO Clients for the last 24 hours.
+To view weekly reports of DNS traffic, click View Reports.
+For more information, go to View DNSWatch Weekly Reports.

 The DNSWatchGO Clients section shows the number of active DNSWatchGO licenses and the date of your next license renewal.
-To see a list of deployed clients, click View Client Devices.
+To view a list of deployed clients, click View Client Devices.

 The Top Domains list shows the top 20 most requested domains in the past hour on protected networks.
-To see weekly reports of the top 20 most requested domains, click View Reports in the Recent DNS section, or select Report > DNS Weekly Reports.
-For more information, see View DNSWatch Weekly Reports.
+To view weekly reports of the top 20 most requested domains, click View Reports in the Recent DNS section, or select Report > DNS Weekly Reports.
+For more information, go to View DNSWatch Weekly Reports.

 The Top Networks list shows the five most active networks based on DNS requests in the past day.
-To see the list of protected Fireboxes, click View Fireboxes.
-For more information, see View Fireboxes Protected by DNSWatch.
+To view the list of protected Fireboxes, click View Fireboxes.
+For more information, go to View Fireboxes Protected by DNSWatch.